 Outdoor Research’s popular Alti, touted as an expedition glove for the harshest of environments, is a performance design through and through.
 Simply put, this glove is very warm, waterproof, and protective.
 Its Gore-Tex membrane, burly nylon fabric, and PrimaLoft insulation in both the outer shell and inner liner make it a great choice for bitterly cold and wet conditions.
 And the Alti comes with a number of features ideal for high-mountain endeavors, including a removable leash, high-grip palm, and extended gauntlet design.

-We wore the Alti’s through a season of ice climbing and backcountry skiing, and our only real complaint was regarding dexterity.
+We wore the Alti through a season of ice climbing and backcountry skiing, and our only real complaint was regarding dexterity.
 We were still able to clip ice screws and get a solid hold on our ski poles, but the heavy insulation and removable liner do have a noticeable impact on fine motor movements.
-The glove is also overkill for high-output activities on all but the most frigid days.
+In addition, the glove is overkill for high-output activities on all but the most frigid days.
 That being said, the glove and mitten versions of the Alti are common choices for skiers and other outdoor adventurers who are prone to running very cold.
 Keep in mind that fit may be an issue as these gloves tend to run small and tight.

 See the Outdoor Research Alti